fairanswers/fair_flow_example/README.md

 # Getting Started
 From the web page you'll have examples to load into the left pane.
 Click on one of those to see the dot file format in it's most simple form.
 Then, select to either step through each step, or run them all at once.

 *Note:*  If you step through each step, they layout (left to right) may change, but the values do not.
-Graphviz is just not very good at maintaining the same order every time it runs.
+Graphviz is not very good at maintaining the same order between runs.

 You can step through all the steps, or select Run at any time to complete the flow.